montehurd/mediawiki-quickstart/README.md

 Copy one of them and name it for your skin and edit it to use your skin's settings

-- Fetch and switch to your skin:
+- Then you can fetch and switch to your skin:
     ```bash
     ./mw use_skin #your_skin_filename_without_extension#
     ```